chilio/laravel-dusk-ci/README.md

 All you need to do is select the appropriate version of your **PHP interpreter** (based on your **Laravel version**), and you should be ready to go.

-Colours indicate the current state of PHP's life-cycle and supported versions.
+Current state of supported versions of Laravel and PHP lifecycles is presented in Compatibility section below.

 ### **Compatibility**